Rated 'Excellent' on Trustpilot

 Myth 1: Sweeteners don't affect my blood sugar or risk of diabetes

 Sweeteners do impact blood sugar and the risk of diabetes.
 The body releases insulin in response to a sweet taste.
 When the sugar doesn't enter the blood system, there becomes an excess of insulin.
 The excess insulin takes the available blood sugar and stores it as fat, and you are then left with too low blood sugar levels, contributing to sugar cravings.
 These sugar cravings can lead to consistently high production of insulin, which your body then becomes resistant to and stops accepting, leading to higher levels of glucose in the blood.
 This is known as pre-diabetes or ‘insulin resistance’.
-You may also enjoy learning about the symptoms of high blood sugar
+You may also enjoy learning about the signs of high blood sugar

 Myth 2: Plant-sweeteners are always safe